slideflow/slideflow/docs-source/source/mosaic.rst

 It bears some resemblence to the Activation Atlases created by `Google and OpenAI <https://distill.pub/2019/activation-atlas/>`_, without the use of feature inversion.

+See :ref:`mosaic_map` for an example of how a mosaic map can be used in the context of a project.

 .. autoclass:: Mosaic

 Methods